 Quality of Assistance

 We’ve reached out to both companies and received responsive, helpful support.
-But we want to be transparent: we haven’t tried NewSmile or Byte aligners ourselves.
+We want to be transparent: we haven’t tried NewSmile or Byte aligners ourselves.
 But we do get our info from actual customers.

-Overall, they are happy with their experiences with both companies.
+Overall, both companies’ customers are happy with their experiences.
 NewSmile is still building its base, so it doesn’t have many reviews yet.
 However, the ones we found lean positive and praise their results and customer support.
 Byte has many more testimonials, including plenty of videos on YouTube.
-Watch a few and you’ll see why customers love their service, speed, and results.
+Aside from a few complaints about delayed customer service responses and disappointing results, on the whole, customers seem to love Byte.

 Refund & Warranty Policies